DetektivKollektiv/ml-models/models/DocSim/README.md

     "similarity-threshold": 0.5,
     "gesundheit": {
         "masken": ["masken", "maske", "ffp2"],
-        "sars-cov-2": ["corona", "pandemie", "covid", "coronavirus"],
+        "covid": ["corona", "pandemie", "covid", "coronavirus"],
     },
     "excluded-terms": ["biologen", "astronomen"]
 }

 If one of these words is found in an item content, than the corresponding tag is set.
-For example an item content "Corona ist schlimmer als Grippe" would get the tag "sars-cov-2".
+For example an item content "Corona ist schlimmer als Grippe" would get the tag "covid".
 If the similarity score for one of these words is above the threshold, than also the corresponding tag is set.
 For example an item content "In diesem Geschäft ist FFP2-Pflicht" would get the tag "masken".